 Bedaquiline (Sirturo™) and delamanid (Deltyba™) are the first two new drugs developed in nearly 50 years.
 They are manufactured by Janssen Pharmaceuticals and Otsuka Pharmaceutical, respectively.
 Bedaquiline was conditionally approved by the Food and Drug Administration (FDA) at the end of 2012, for the treatment of adults with MDR-TB.
 Delamanid was recommended conditional marketing authorization by the European Medicines Agency (EMA) in November 2013.
 Both have shown efficacy against TB in phase II trials.
 Phase III trials are currently ongoing for delamanid.

-UNITAID is a global health organization that invests to bring innovation to the global responses for HIV/AIDS, tuberculosis and malaria, enabling more efficient and effective efforts for the three diseases.
+UNITAID is a global health organisation that invests to bring innovation to the global responses for HIV/AIDS, tuberculosis and malaria, enabling more efficient and effective efforts for the three diseases.
 Since its creation in 2006, it has invested over $260 million in drug resistant tuberculosis.
 Its current TB investments are focused on expanding access to new MDR-TB medicines via the endTB project while maintaining access to existing medicines through the Strategic Rotating Stockpile, scaling up detection of TB including drug resistant strains through its EXPAND-TB and TBXpert projects, and introducing child-adapted medicines for the over half a million annual paediatric cases.

-Médecins Sans Frontières / Doctors Without Borders (MSF) is an international, independent, medical humanitarian organization that delivers emergency aid to people affected by armed conflict, epidemics, natural disasters and exclusion from healthcare.
+Médecins Sans Frontières / Doctors Without Borders (MSF) is an international, independent, medical humanitarian organisation that delivers emergency aid to people affected by armed conflict, epidemics, natural disasters and exclusion from healthcare.
 Today, MSF has operations in nearly 70 countries.

 MSF has been involved in Tuberculosis care for 30 years, and opened its first programmes to treat multi-drug resistant tuberculosis in 1999.
 MSF is one of the largest NGO treatment providers of drug-resistant tuberculosis.
 In 2013, the organization treated 29,900 patients with tuberculosis worldwide, including 1,950 patients with drug-resistant tuberculosis.